MeteoGroup/weather-api/README.md

                             "totalCloudCover":3,   // octa???
                             "presentWeather": {      // clarify (1) Day or Night
                                 "code": 21, // wmo code
-                                "text": "RAIN" // do we need this?
+                                "literal": "RAIN" // do we need this?
                             },
                             "weatherSymbol": 1199999 // clarify: (1) do we need this.
 (2) Day or Night
                         },